Myndex/apca-introduction/analysis.md

 > _Since fonts depend on user preference, we cannot know beforehand which fonts will be used._

-This is a bizarre statement, and incorrect.
-Fonts do not "depend on user preference" they are defined in the CSS, therefore the content author definitely knows before hand what font(s) they are choosing.
+This is incorrect.
+Fonts are specified by the content author in CSS, therefore the content author definitely knows before hand what font(s) they are choosing.

 .